abpframework/abp/docs/en/release-info/road-map.md

 The next version will be 9.0 and planned to release the stable 9.0 version in November 2024.
 We will be mostly working on the following topics:

+* Framework
-* Upgrading to .NET 9
+  * Upgrading to .NET 9.0
-* Introducing `Extension Property Policy` feature
+  * Google Cloud Storage BLOB Provider
-* Handling localization resources in a microservice scenario
+  * Better handling localization resources in a microservice scenario
+  * SSR support for the Angular UI
+  * Upgrading 3rd-party dependencies

+* ABP Suite
+  * Multiple navigation properties to the same target entity
+  * Define navigation properties without target string property dependency
+  * Improvements one-to-many scenarios
-* ABP Suite: Show default template for customized templates for better sync.
+  * Access to default code generation templates for customized templates

-* Microservice development tutorials
+* ABP Studio
+  * Blazor WebApp UI option for the new startup templates
+  * Execution order (dependency management) for Solution Runner
+  * Automate more details on new service creation for a microservice solution
+  * Support multiple concurrent Kubernetes deployment/integration scenarios
+  * Show the README file when you create a new solution or open an existing solution
+  * Improve ABP Suite code-generation possibilities for microservice solutions
+  * Improve the module installation experience
+  * Auto-install 3rd-party dependencies
+  * Better handle long log files
+  * Allow to directly create new solutions with ABP's RC (Release Candidate) versions
+  * Support Intel processors for Mac computers, support ARM chipset for Windows and support Linux OS
+  * Improve client proxy generation experience

+* Application modules
+  * Account module: Support mixed social/local login scenarios
-* Improvements on the existing features and provide more guides.
+  * UI/UX improvements on existing [application modules](../modules/index.md)

-See the [9.0 milestone](https://github.com/abpframework/abp/milestone/104) for all the issues we've planned to work on.
+* New tutorials
+  * Modular monolith development
+  * Microservice development

 ## Backlog Items

 The *Next Versions* section above shows the main focus of the planned versions.
-However, in each release, we add new features to the core framework and the [application modules](../modules).
+However, in each release, we add new features to the core framework and the [application modules](../modules/index.md).

 Here is a list of major items in the backlog we are considering working on in the next versions.